-- LDAP Server: stores the user's information along with User Role Specification ACs and Delegated Role Specification AC's. - Access Control Decision and Enforcement: executes the function of authorization and inform the target if the user has the privileges or not. - Resources: they may be web servers, database servers, or any other format of resources.
+- Administration Tool: is used for creating key pair, PKIs, User Role Specification ACs. - RBAC Policy file: specify the roles and what privileges the role can have on the resources.
+Access control decisions are made based on these privileges.
+This information is stored in AC generated using administrative tool. - Ldap Server: stores the user's information along with User Role Specification ACs and Delegated Role Specification AC's. - Access Control Decision and Enforcement: executes the function of authorization and informs the target if the user has the privileges or not. - Resources: they may be web servers, database servers, or any other format of resources.